Results in 4 states on Sunday as BJP, Cong face crucial electoral test ahead of general elections

 It will also decide the political fortunes of BJP general secretary Kailash Vijaywrgiya who contested from Indore-1 and three Lok Sabha MPs of the saffron party – Rakesh Singh, Ganesh Singh and Riti Pathak.

+While 30 election districts have one counting centre, Jaipur, Jodhpur and Nagaur have two centres each, Gupta said.
+Election in Karanpur was postponed following the death of Congress candidate Gurmeet Singh Koonar.

 “The counting of ballot papers will start at 8 pm.
 As many as 979 tables have been arranged for the counting of ballot papers across the state.
-Strong rooms will be opened in the presence of observers, candidates and their representatives,” Chief Electoral Officer Praveen Gupta said.
+Strong rooms will be opened in the presence of observers, candidates and their representatives,” Gupta said.

 Gupta said that the counting of votes in EVM machines will begin at 8.30 am.